 We watch your program and try to follow your dog training techniques and retraining ourselves and rehabilitating our dog.
 We have a four-month-old Jack Russell named Wetto.
 Our dog problem with him is taking him for dog walks.

-He is taking us for walks… even though we continuously stop and try to get him to walk next to us.
+He is taking us for walk -- even though we continuously stop and try to get him to walk next to us.
 He wants to smell everything and tries to run ahead.
 We also made the mistake of allowing our dog to sleep on our bed at night.
 As the night progresses, our dog hogs the bed and also interferes with our private time.
 He gets so excited when we get home from work that he just cannot calm down for a half an hour.
 He also gets hyper, jumpy, licky, and just wants attention when we have company.

 I understand that Jack Russell Terriers are high energy dogs, but we didn't expect this much.
 Other than the things mentioned above, he is a good dog.
 We want to be retrained and rehabilitate him.
-Sometimes I think that even you might have problems accomplishing this dog’s rehabilitation.
+Sometimes I think that even you might have problems accomplishing this dog__s rehabilitation.

-Your advise/help would be greatly appreciated,
+Your advice/help would be greatly appreciated,

 Rick & Martha Flores